Fedict/eid-trust-service/README.txt

 The project can be build via:
 	mvn clean install

+The deployable Java EE application can be found under:
+	eid-trust-service-deploy

 You can speed up the development build cycle by skipping the unit tests via:
 	mvn -Dmaven.test.skip=true clean install